Last Updated March 2023

 Root Cause Analysis using FTIR and Contact Angle Measurements

 Samples of the manufacturer’s vapor degreaser cleaning fluids were sent to the Brighton Science Surface Laboratory to see if the contaminants found on the metal surfaces were being transferred during the cleaning process.

-Through FTIR spectroscopy analysis of the degreaser bath solution sent to Brighton Science, we were able to determine that there was silicone in the cleaning fluids and thus we were able to identify the probable source of contamination.
+Through FTIR spectroscopy analysis of the degreaser bath solution, we were able to determine that there was silicone in the cleaning fluids, the probable source of contamination.